This is part 10 in a series on various studio equipment, what it does, and how to choose!

 The lower the bit depth, the more information is lost.

-In my experience, you can actually hear a clear difference between a 16-bit file and a 24-bit one which is why I typically shoot for 24-bit if I can.
+In my experience, you can actually hear a clear difference between a 16-bit file and a 24-bit one, which is why I typically shoot for 24-bit if I can.

 The difference isn’t staggering, but you will likely notice it in some form or fashion.

-music may sound a bit cleaner, with less distortion and a better overall presentation.
+In other words, music may sound a bit cleaner, with less distortion and a better overall presentation.

 - Explore: My Experience With Amps & DACS